How To Clean Dirty Cloth Car Seats: ULTIMATE GUIDE

 STEP 8: Clean Seat Belts

 The next thing you should always do when cleaning car seats is to clean seat belts.
-They’re always full of oils, sweat, and dead blood cells because you’re using them every day.
+They’re always full of oils, sweat, and dead blood cells because you use them daily.

 Here’s how I like to do it: